 Doug Garnett is a respected expert in brands, advertising, product introductions, and television.
-Through his writing and speaking, Doug explores the power brands and retailers built by advertising innovative products.
+Through his writing and speaking, Doug explores the power brands and retailers build by advertising innovative products.

 Beyond his blog, Doug writes for a range of publications and speaks to industry audiences about advertising, innovation, and new products.
 He spent 12 years as an adjunct instructor of general advertising in the School of Business Admin at Portland State University.
 He is on RetailWire.com’s BrainTrust, the BWG Advisory Board, and Response Magazine’s Advisory Board.
 His first book, “Building Brand with Direct Response Television” was released in 2011.

 Over the course of his career, Doug Garnett has participated in some of the leading innovations of our time.
 With degrees in mathematics, Doug started in space exploration and defense then explored the microprocessor revolution, human-computer interface design and supercomputers before shifting to advertising for consumer products.